opentaps/open-climate-investing/book/Setting-Benchmarks.md

-## Creating Indices
+## Setting Benchmarks

-_"Success can be established in advance but cannot be forced." - Sun Tzu_
+_"Every battle is won before it is fought." - Sun Tzu_

 Now we come to the climax
 Sponsors choose the index and fund managers manage to them